vinuesa/get_phylomarkers/INSTALL.md

 # Installation and execution notes for the get_phylomarkers pipeline

-Version: Jan.
-31, 2018

-This file lists the software components of the *get_phylomarkers* pipeline and briefly describes how to install them.
+This file lists the software components of the **GET_PHYLOMARKERS** pipeline and its dependencies, briefly describing how to install them.
+It also provides instructions on how to prepare your Docker environment to run local instances (containers) of the [**GET_HOMOLOGUES + GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/csicunam/get_homologues/) available on Docker hub.
+We highly recommend installing the platform-independent, ready-to-use Docker version, which will free you from struggling with system-specific configuration issues.

-The pipeline runs on Linux (Ubuntu and RedHat distros) and Mac OS X environments.
+The pipeline has been developed and extensively tested on Linux (Ubuntu and RedHat distros).
+It should also run on Mac OS X machines, but it has been less tested in this environment.

 It assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
-The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from each alignment.
+**The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks** that have to be performed on each entry sequence, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from each alignment.
 We recommend running the pipeline on a multiprocessor/multicore server to speed up these  computations.

 ## Quick install and test notes